datanav/docs/DTLReferenceGuide.rst

        |   VALUES(value-expression{1})
        |
        | Traverses the PROPERTY_PATH path for each of the entities in
          VALUES.
-The result is a list of all the values at the end of the traversal.
+The result is all the values at the end of the traversal.
+This may be a single value or a list of values.
          PROPERTY_PATH is an expression that should resolve to a string or a list of strings.
 Those strings are treated as literals, i.e. property names, so no variables can be used.
 Only properties on the entity can be traversed.
 If you want to traverse